bclarke98/OSRSWikiScraper/README.md

--w        add this parameter if running from a Windows machine -c        if included, CSV output will not contain image icon URLs -e        specify equipment item name to search (does not run flask server, saves JSON with output)
+-w        add this parameter if running from a Windows machine -c        if included, CSV output will not contain image icon URLs -e        specify equipment item name to search (does not run flask server, saves JSON with output) -aw       locally save a JSON file with stats for every weapon in OSRS (warning: takes a long time to run)
 ```